Albi Cathedral

-The Cathedral Basilica of Saint Cecilia (French: Basilique Cathédrale Sainte-Cécile d'Albi), also known as Albi Cathedral, is the seat of the Catholic Archbishop of Albi.
+The Cathedral of Saint Cecilia of Albi (French: Cathédrale Sainte-Cécile d'Albi), also known as Albi Cathedral, is the seat of the Catholic Archbishop of Albi.
 First built in the aftermath of the Albigensian Crusade, the grim exterior resembles a fortress, but the interior is lavishly decorated with art and sculpture, a very ornate choir screen, and walls in bright blues and golds, in the Toulousian or Southern French Gothic style.
 It was begun in 1282 and was under construction for 200 years.
 It is claimed to be the largest brick building in the world.
 In 2010 the cathedral, along with its episcopal buildings, was designated a UNESCO World Heritage Site because of its unique architecture and the remarkable consistency in its design.

 History

 Early churches

 The first recorded church and bishop's residence was built at the end of the 4th century, and is believed to have burned in about 666.
 A second is mentioned in 920, named for Saint Cecilia, a wealthy Roman noblewoman and martyr, who was also a patroness of musicians.
 That church was part of a complex of episcopal buildings, including a baptistry and sanctuary dedicated to Saint Peter.
-A third church, in the Romanesque style, was built of stone at the end of the 12th century and was located between the present cathedral and Bishop's palace.
+A third church, in the Romanesque style, was built of stone at the end of the 12th century and was located between the present cathedral and bishop's palace.
 It incorporated some stonework of the earlier buildings, and included a cloister on the south side.
 Some of the arches of the cloister are found today in the municipal park of Rochegude in Albi.

 In the 12th century, Albi was part of the Province of Languedoc, ruled by the Count of Toulouse, who was appointed by the King of France.
 The region became a battleground between the established church and the followers of a dissident religious movement called Catharism.
 The Cathars had a strong presence in Albi around 1165 AD.
 In 1208, Pope Innocent III launched the Albigensian Crusade, named for Albi, to destroy the Cathars in southern France.
 It ended in 1209 with the defeat and massacre of the Cathars at Carcassonne, and the end of the semi-independence of the states of Languedoc.
 In 1229 Albi came under the joint rule of the Lord of Castres and of King Louis VIII of France.